patilaja/Stock-Price-Prediction/README.md

 - JPM stock predicted closing price on 2021-01-08 is $131.0

 ##### ARIMA Model:
-- RMSE (root-mean-square error) is:20.65
+- RMSE (root-mean-square error) is: 20.65
-- Mean Absolute Error is:16.33
+- Mean Absolute Error is: 16.33
 - JPM stock predicted closing price on 2022-12-09 is $130.27

 ### Summary:
-- Linear Model: JPM Closing price on 2022-12-09 would be around $98.57
+- Linear Regression Model: JPM stock predicted closing price on 2022-12-09 is $99.75
-- Polynomial Model:- JPM Stock price on 2022-12-09 would be around $159.13
+- Polynomial Rgression Model: JPM stock predicted closing price on 2022-12-09 is $157.50
-- Stacked LSTM Model: JPM stock price 21-01-08 will be $86.96.
-Model shows a downward stock price prediction.
+- Stacked LSTM Model: JPM stock predicted closing price on 2021-01-08 is $131.0
-- FB Prophet Model: JPM Closing price on 2022-12-10 would be around $134.38
+- FB Prophet Model: JPM stock predicted closing price on 2022-12-09 is $138.32
-- Auto Arima Model: JPM Closing price on 2022-12-09 would be around $130.27
+- Auto Arima Model: JPM stock predicted closing price on 2022-12-09 is $130.27

 #### The Root-Mean-Square Error (RMSE):
 - RMSE is a measure frequently used for assessing the accuracy of prediction obtained by a model.
 It measures the differences or residuals between actual and predicted values.
 The metric compares prediction errors of different models for a particular data and not between datasets.